day8/re-frame/docs/EffectfulEvents.md

 Events "happen" when they are dispatched.

-So, this causes an event:
+So, this makes an event happen:
 ```clj
 (dispatch [:set-flag true])
 ```